LGBTQI+ Alliance

 Our Beliefs

 Washington National Cathedral doesn’t just accept God’s LGBTQIA+ children—we celebrate their gifts and honor their relationships.
-Whether in the pews or in the pulpit, this is a place that cherishes our LGBTQIA+ friends, clergy, staff and family members.
+Whether in the pews or in the pulpit, this is a place that cherishes our LGBTQI+ friends, clergy, staff and family members.

 As the final resting place of Matthew Shepard, this Cathedral is committed to being a House of Prayer for All People, no exceptions.
 Our convictions are simple: Love is love.
 Love is from God.
 And if something isn’t rooted in love, it isn’t from God.